 - Advisor of Munira Karamkhudoeva, Visiting Fellow at Cornell (Spring 2010): Munira is an entomologist who works in the Pamir Mountains of Afghanistan and Tajikistan.
 Her current work focuses on medicinal plants and plant diseases, and involves social as well as biological components.
 A member of the Pamir Biological Institute, Munira has previously researched whiteflies associated with failing potato harvests in Afghanistan.
 Munira co-wrote a paper about the importance of medicinal plants in the Pamir Mountains entitled, Medicinal Plant Use and Health Sovereignty: Findings from the Tajik and Afghan Pamirs.

 Past Undergraduate Honours Students

-- Advisor of Madeline Rich: Honour's Student at Cornell University.
+- Advisor of Madeline Rich, Honour's Student at Cornell University.
 She majored in General Biology with a concentration in Marine Biology.
 Her thesis project synthesized place-based knowledge from communities around the Oneida Lake Watershed of New York, with the ultimate goal of creating an ecological calendar to build resiliency against climate change.
-Her past experiences include studies in biomechanics, taxonomy, and developmental biology.
+Her past experiences include studies in biomechanics, taxonomy, and developmental biology (Graduated 2017).